godatadriven/godatadriven-blog/content/fast-coordinates-check-with-numpy.md

 milliseconds, making it a good fit for real time web applications.

 Note: if you are so inclined, a IPython notebook with the performance test is online at [nbviewer].
-The times reported there may vary slightly with the ones in this post.
+The times reported there may vary slightly compared with the ones in this post.